-&lt;sup>1 'Fair dealing' allows copies to be made of a copyright work for the purposes specified in the Copyright, Designs and Patents Act 1988 (CDPA), as summarised above, provided that this use is 'fair'.
+3 'Fair dealing' allows copies to be made of a copyright work for the purposes specified in the Copyright, Designs and Patents Act 1988 (CDPA), as summarised above, provided that this use is 'fair'.

-• The BBC also recognises that UK copyright legislation may evolve to reflect other reasonable uses of broadcast content by individuals and organisations.
+- non-commercial research or private study (please note that this does not currently apply to audio-visual works); - o criticism or review; and - reporting current events. - The BBC also recognises that UK copyright legislation may evolve to reflect other reasonable uses of broadcast content by individuals and organisations.